High Bay LED Lights

 FIXTURES AND FITTINGS

-How to Add a Dimmer Switch to Commercial Lighting?
+How Do I Add a Dimmer Switch to Commercial Lighting?

 Most of our commercial LED lights are dimmable, but the dimming system is quite different from the dimming system used in households.